Who are we?

 At this stage of the project, those who have attended a Ravens Crossing Cohousing Information Session may be considered for Associate Membership if they meet the other current criteria and if member resources are available.
-Please plan to attend an information session if you are interested in becoming an Associate Member.
-Check our EVENTBRITE page for upcoming events
+Please check out our Participate page to find out more.